 Academics

-Students joining CTC have a very diverse list of areas of study to choose from.
+Students have a long list of areas of study to choose from.
 There are over 40 certificate courses and for those enrolling for degree courses, some of the programs available include an Associate of Arts degree, Associate of Science degree, Associate in Applied Science degree and Associate in General Studies.

 The specific areas of study are extremely diverse.
 Traditionally popular programs such as Agriculture are available and the college’s department of Agriculture offers the Associate of Applied Science (ASS) Degree in various specialized areas including Agricultural Production, Horticultural Development and Equine Management.